 Section 1.
 Introduction .
 6 Section 1.1 You are enrolled in Anthem MediBlue Coordination Plus (HMO), which is a Medicare HMO Section 1.2 What is the Evidence of Coverage booklet about?
-6 Section 1.3 Legal information about the Evidence of Coverage 6 Section 2.
+Section 1.3 Legal information about the Evidence of Coverage .
+6 Section 2.
 What makes you eligible to be a plan member? .
 6 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
-Section 2.3 Here is the plan service area for Anthem MediBlue Coordination Plus (HMO) 7 Section 2.4 U.S. citizen or lawful presence Section 3.
-What other materials will you get from us? .7 Section 3.1 Your plan membership card - use it to get all covered care and prescription drugs Section 3.2 The Provider/Pharmacy Directory: your guide to all providers in the plan's network Section 3.3 The Provider/Pharmacy Directory: your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): reports with a summary) occion 9.9 of payments made for your Part D prescription drugs 9 Section 4.
+Section 2.3 Here is the plan service area for Anthem MediBlue Coordination Plus (HMO) Section 2.4 U.S. citizen or lawful presence Section 2.4 U.S. citizen of fawful presence • / Section 3.
+What other materials will you get from us? .7 Section 3.1 Your plan membership card - use it to get all covered care and prescription drugs 7 Section 3.2 The Provider/Pharmacy Directory: your guide to all providers in the plan's network .
+8 Section 3.3 The Provider/Pharmacy Directory: your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 9 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): reports with a summary of payments made for your Part D prescription drugs 9 Section 4.
 Your monthly premium for Anthem MediBlue Coordination Plus (HMO) 10 Section 4.1 How much is your plan premium?
 Section 5.
 Do you have to pay the Part D "late-enrollment penalty"?
 11 Section 5.1 What is the Part D "late-enrollment penalty"?
-11 Section 5.2 How much is the Part D "late-enrollment penalty"?
+Section 5.2 How much is the Part D "late-enrollment penalty"?
 Section 5.3 In some situations, you can enroll late and not have to pay the penalty Section 5.4 What can you do if you disagree about your Part D late-enrollment penalty?
 12

 Section 6.
-6. Do you have to pay an extra Part D amount because of you income?
-13 Section 6.1 Who pays an extra part D amount because of income?
-13 Section 6.2 How much is the extra Part D amount?
+Do you have to pay an extra Part D amount because of yo our income?
+Section 6.1 Who pays an extra part D amount because of income?
+Section 6.2 How much is the extra Part D amount?
 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
-13 Section 6.4 What happens if you do not pay the extra Part D amount?
+Section 6.4 What happens if you do not pay the extra Part D amount?
 Section 7.
 More information about your monthly premium 13 Section 7.1 There are several ways you can pay your plan premium 14 Section 7.2 Can we change your monthly plan premium during the year?
 Section 8.
-Please keep your plan membership record up to date 16 Section 8.1 Section 9.
+Please keep your plan membership record up to date 16 Section 8.1 How to help make sure that we have accurate information about you 16 Section 9.
 We protect the privacy of your personal health information 16 Section 9.1 We make sure that your health information is protected Section 10.
 How other insurance works with our plan 17 Which plan pays first when you have other insurance?